microsoft/testfx-docs/RFCs/002-Framework-Extensibility-Custom-Assertions.md

 Assert.That.Throws.SystemException
 Assert.That.Throws.ExceptionWithMessage
 ```
+3. Ability to create a chain of assertions in a single assert.
+For instance
+`Assert.That.IsNotNull(animal).And.IsOfType<Cat>(animal)`

 #### Benefits for custom assertion consumers
 1. Easily discoverable - Intellisense shows up in most IDEs ensuring discoverability for these custom assertions since they are all rooted under the in-box Assert class.
 2. Readable - Using linq type expressions enhances readability.

+## Open questions
+1. How important are combined asserts in a single Assert statement (Assert.That.Something.And.Something) and how much of this should be available in-box?